thesamtang/Appointment-Scheduler/README.md

 profScript Tips:
 -	You can run into trouble with mistaking Firebase references for DataSnapshots and vice versa.
 Keep track of which one you're using, because they have different functions, and are initialized differently.
 -	The script relies upon consistency between the Firebase and the HTML.
 Remember to update the HTML and Firebase at the same time for most changes.
 If you update the Firebase but not the HTML you will not be able to undo changes you make (on this loading of the page).
-If you update the HTML but not the Firebase your changes won�t be saved.
+If you update the HTML but not the Firebase your changes won't be saved.
 -	Learn about the different event types for the .on() function.
-Some of them immediately return data, and some of them don�t.
+Some of them immediately return data, and some of them don't.
 All of them trigger asynchronously when their specified event occurs.

 Script.js